ajsmith607/memills/content/family-of-edward-hallock-mills/mills-mary-emily-1858.md

 The Good Templars may have also provided opportunities for Emily to travel, as the Good Templars commonly attended events at other Lodges in Tompkins County, cooperated with other temperance groups, and they sent representatives to the state "Grand Lodge" as well.
 Because of this, Emily may be present in some of the well known photographs of *other* temperance groups in Caroline.

 When Lodge No. 296 disbanded after Aug 1886, just over seven years after Emily joined, she must have keenly felt its absence in her life.
 From the information I have seen so far, I cannot say if she joined High Bridge Lodge again when it re-formed a few years later with the number 720.
 Emily eventually joined the WCTU, but I don't know when.
+It is interesting to note however, that the Brookton chapter of the WCTU organized in 1907, the same year the Emily was baptized by the Reverend Annis Ford Eastman.

 More information on Emily's activities in High Bridge Lodge–including more discussion of the items she furnished for the “Good of the Order”–and the WCTU, can be found in the following pages: